zolex/vom/README.md

 ## Documentation

-The [full documentation](./docs/VOM.md) is available in the docs folder of this repository.
+The [full documentation](https://github.com/zolex/vom/wiki) is available in the Wiki section of this repository.

 ## Examples